jhu20/Exoplanet-Prediction/README.md

 #### ExoplanetDetection
-Acknowledgements
+Acknowledgements:
-The data presented here is from the Kaggle dataset(https://www.kaggle.com/keplersmachines/kepler-labelled-time-series-data) Made during my time with Inspirit AI Summer program(https://www.inspiritai.com/) during July of'21
+The data presented here is from the Kaggle dataset(https://www.kaggle.com/keplersmachines/kepler-labelled-time-series-data)

+Credit:
+Made on the basis of code from Inspirit AI Summer program(https://www.inspiritai.com/) in July of'21